In order to provide complete cardiac care, Harbin Clinic cardiologists run diagnostic tests to help assess and evaluate patients with cardiac issues.

 Exercise Stress Test

 An exercise stress test is used to measure the effect of exercise on your heart.
-Generally, cardiologist place electrodes attached to and EKG monitor on your chest.
-The monitor then follows your heart's electrical activity during various excercises like walking or pedaling on a bicycle.
+Generally, cardiologist place electrodes attached to an EKG monitor on your chest.
+The monitor then follows your heart’s electrical activity during various exercises like walking or pedaling on a bicycle.

-Similar to an excercise test, Holter monitoring records the heart's rythms but during normal activity.
+Similar to an exercise test, Holter monitoring records the heart’s rhythms but during normal activity.
 The monitor is normally worn for 24-48 hours.

 Transesophageal Echocardiogram is a type of echocardiogram in which a scope is inserted down your numbed throat.
 The end of the scope contains a device that sends out sound waves.
-Highly skilled cardiologist perform this test to get a clear echocardiogram of your heart.
+A highly skilled cardiologist performs this test to get a clear echocardiogram of your heart.

 Lab Blood Testing

-Lab blood testing evaluates and assess blood samples for any cardiac health issues.
+Lab blood testing evaluates and assesses blood samples for any cardiac health issues.

 A cardiac MRI provides an accurate diagnosis of the heart structure and function without much exposure to radiation.
 It is based on the same principles and functionality as a regular MRI but with special attention on the cardiovascular system.
 Harbin Clinic cardiologists are among the few cardiologists in Georgia who have the expertise and qualifications to interpret cardiac MRI imaging.

 Nuclear stress testing measures blood when your heart is at rest, and when it is working harder from exertion.
 This test takes images, showing areas of low blood flow, and damaged heart muscle.

 MUGA test provides images of the right and left ventricles of the heart using a radioactive tracer and a special camera that takes pictures of your heart as it pumps blood.